MauroSerantes/MyMusicApp/README.md

 Besides, the app contains two more fragments called Artists and Tracks where the list of the artists by genre and the tracks of an album, artist or playlist is showed

-For the music reproduction the app the app contains an unique activity that uses a media player service
+For the music reproduction the app contains an unique activity that uses a media player service

 #### Here some screeshots of the main app presentation